hoomano/mojodex_mobile/README.md

 ## Prerequisites

 To use the Mojodex Mobile App, you must have the Mojodex backend running on your local machine or a remote server.

 Follow the instructions in the [Mojodex README](https://github.com/hoomano/mojodex) to set up and run the project.

+⚠️ The Mojodex mobile app experience is completely voice interactive.
+You have to set a WHISPER configuration in Mojodex platform before deploying your backend to use mobile app.

 ## Getting Started